 RPA is the foundational technology for automating manual, repetitive business processes — the kind your employees don’t like.
 Not only does it speed up such things as order to cash or supply-chain management, but it also squeezes inefficiencies out of many business processes, freeing your workers up for more value-added work.
 So this helps with the cost-cutting part of your job.

 But the partnership with AI is where intelligent automation really shows its benefits.
 AI can learn from and improve on processes, spotlight inefficiencies, and absorb unstructured information, including email, voice, and video.
 Together, RPA and AI can automate complex business processes such as IT ticket management and asset tracking and management.
 For example, with the recent pandemic and the sudden surge in requests for rescheduling, intelligent automation assisted an airline help desk deal with the influx of ticket refund requests.
 The airline's agents were able to quickly pull ticket information from customer files, access booking software applications, and create e-vouchers in approximately three minutes.
-As a result, using an Automation Anywhere AI-enabled bot, the airline processed thousands of requests daily, which otherwise could’ve taken days if not weeks.
+As a result, using an Automation Anywhere AI-enabled bot, thousands of airline refunds were processed daily, which otherwise could’ve taken days if not weeks.

 IT leader priorities have changed since the pandemic hit.
 During the biggest business continuity challenge of their lifetimes, IT professionals have focused in on certain issues.
 A recently commissioned survey by a third party showed us what is most important today.